amitkr209/Project_Management_Projects/Online Gyan Web Project/Online Gyan Web Development Project.md

 - **Solution:** Conducted regular stakeholder meetings to gather feedback and adjust the project plan accordingly.
 - **Outcome:** Achieved consensus on key performance indicators (KPIs) and project goals, leading to a more focused and efficient project execution.

-### Technical Challenges with React, JavaScript, and Tableau
+### Technical Challenges with coding
 - **Problem:** Encountered technical difficulties while configuring complex visualizations and ensuring real-time data updates.
 - **Solution:** Leveraged online resources, forums, and vendor support to troubleshoot and resolve technical issues.
-- **Outcome:** Successfully implemented advanced visualizations and ensured the website updated in real-time, enhancing its usability.
+- **Outcome:** Successfully implemented advanced visualizations and ensured the website was updated in real-time, enhancing its usability.